raygun101/MarkupKit/README.md

     }

 The horizontal spacing properties can be used to create locale-aware margins.

+The `layoutMarginLeading` and `layoutMarginTrailing` properties MarkupKit adds to `UIView` can also be used to create locale-aware margins.
+In iOS 11, these properties map directly to the view's directional edge insets.
+In iOS 10 and earlier, they are applied dynamically based on the current text direction.

 Views whose `hidden` property is set to `true` are ignored when performing layout.
 Layout views listen for changes to this property on their arranged subviews and automatically relayout as needed.